Sensorfactdev/backend-assignment-btcenergy/README.md

 want to create a platform to monitor the energy spent on financial transactions using Bitcoin.

 The platform will visualize the energy consumed by the network and potentially calculate energy waste.
-Our frontend development team will need an API (preferably GraphQL) to connect to that provide this information.
+Our frontend development team will need an API (preferably GraphQL) to connect to which will provide this information.
 The platform should be able to perform the following operations (already sorted by priority):

 - Provide the energy consumption per transaction for a specific block.
-- Provide the total energy consumption per day in the last X days.
+- Provide the total energy consumption per day in the last `x` number of days.
 - Advanced Feature: Optimize the number of calls made to the Blockchain API to avoid asking for the same information multiple times.
 - Expert Feature: Provide the total energy consumption of all transactions performed by a specific wallet address.

-Even if it is too soon in the product's lifetime to think about non-functional requirements, it will be beneficial to build it, considering that we hope to scale the solution and avoid significant refactoring.
+Even if it is too soon in the product's lifetime to think about non-functional requirements, it will be beneficial to build it considering that we hope to scale the solution and avoid significant refactoring.

 ## Assumptions

-**- You can use a simple model of the BTC network: the network is composed of blocks (identified by a hash value or a block index).
-Each block contains transactions that their hash value can individually identify.**
+**- You can use a simple model of the BTC network: the network is composed of blocks (each block identified by a unique `hash` value or a block index).
+Each block contains a set of transactions, each transaction also has a unique `hash` by which it can be indetified.**
-- Every transaction consumes a variable store space inside the block, determined by the "size" parameter.
+- Every transaction takes up a variable amount of storage space inside the block, indicated by the `size` field (in bytes).
 - Assume that the energy cost per byte is 4,56 KwH.
 - You can use the public Blockchain API from blockchain.com to retrieve information (https://www.blockchain.com/explorer/api/blockchain_api), for example: